 How river flows relate to the canal entrainment of juvenile Pacific Lamprey remains unclear.
-The outmigration of juvenile Pacific Lamprey is more variable and temporally dispersed compared to outmigration of juvenile salmonids with most individuals leaving during high spikes in river flows and rain events (Goodman et al. 2015).
-Similarly the initiation of outmigration in juvenile River and Sea Lamprey of Europe is related to low water temperatures, high stream discharges, and turbidity during the appropriate seasons (largely in winter and spring), and is often multimodal with peaks in both winter and spring (Baer et al. 2018).
-As a result, many outmigrating juvenile lamprey may encounter diversions during higher flow conditions when they may be less likely to become entrained.
-Peaks in migration may also provide a window to minimize entrainment through short reductions or suspensions of water diversion.
+The outmigration of juvenile Pacific Lamprey is more variable and temporally dispersed compared to outmigration of juvenile salmonids with most individuals leaving during high spikes in river flows and rain events (Goodman et al.

+2015).
+Similarly, the initiation of outmigration in juvenile River and Sea Lamprey of Europe is related to low water temperatures, high stream discharges, and turbidity during the appropriate seasons (largely in winter and spring) and is often multimodal with peaks in both winter and spring (Baer et al. 2018).
+As a result, many outmigrating juvenile lamprey may encounter diversions during spikes in river flow when they may be less likely to become entrained.
+The association of spikes in river flow with juvenile lamprey migration may also provide a window to minimize entrainment through short reductions or suspensions of water diversion.
 Exactly when these windows occur might be difficult to predict for juvenile Pacific Lamprey (Moser et al. 2015), but discharge spikes in January and February may have potential for mitigation (Baer et al. 2018).